redelste/Sooryen-Challenge/README.md

 	cd server
 	```

 2. Create a `.env` file with your database configuration using `.env.sample` as a template.
+	* NOTE: Switch PY_ENV to DEV if you wish to run on SQLite in memory.
+If you mark the PY_ENV as DEV you do not need to fill out the rest of the .env file.
+	* If you choose to switch PY_ENV to PRODUCTION to run using an AWS instance.

 3. Create a virtual environment:

 	```bash